Monthly Tech-Tip from Tony Hansen SignUp

 Details

-The biggest hurdle to adopting 3D printing is choosing and learning to use 3D design software.
+The biggest hurdle to adopting 3D printing is choosing and learning to use 3D CAD package.
 The processing power, multi-function mouse, connectivity and screen of a desktop computer are almost essential for this.
 And a desktop computer is generally needed to handle the 3D slicer software anyway.
 And 3D design software has decades of maturity on the desktop.
+Until now, Fusion 360 has been our choice, it seems ideal for individual designers and leaves me astonished every time I use it.
+OnShape seems to be the second option for independent technicians and hobbyists (because it offers a free edition) - the fact that it works in a browser brings a lot of potential to share a drawing for others to view and edit (they claim that multiple people can collaborate on the same drawing at the same time).
+If you are not easily intimidated, SolidWorks even has a free version for hobbyists now.
+Rhino for desktop deserves mention, it is popular in ceramic circles.

-Actually, some of what I just said is being challenged, 3D is moving to the iPad.
-As of 2022 Shapr is taking an industry-leading modeling engine, ParaSolid (the power behind SolidWorks), to the iPad.
+Some of what I just said is being challenged, 3D is moving to the iPad.
+As of 2022 Shapr is taking an industry-leading modelling engine, ParaSolid (the power behind SolidWorks), to the iPad.
 It also runs on desktop and enables working on the same design on both platforms.
-It is pricey, however.
-In 2023 Plasticity, also built on ParaSolid, is becoming more popular, it is targeted specifically at sculpting, modelling and 3D printing.
-Blender is taking animation and CGI by storm as a do-it-all tool, it is unimaginably powerful yet free (the add-on ecosystem it spawns has created a profitable industry).
-It is certainly capable of 3D modeling if you are determined enough to learn it.
-Rhino is also popular in ceramic circles.
+However, it is pricey given its capability compared to desktop options.

 Related Information